-The LM22676 is a step down dc-to-dc regulator.
-It is typically used to convert a higher dc voltage to a lower dc voltage with a maximum output current of 3 A. The following design procedure can be used to select components for the LM22676.
+The LM22670 device is a step down dc-to-dc regulator.
+It is typically used to convert a higher dc voltage to a lower dc voltage with a maximum output current of 3 A. Detailed Design Procedure can be used to select components for the LM22670 device.
 Alternately, the WEBENCH® software may be used to generate complete designs.
 When generating a design, the WEBENCH® software utilizes iterative design procedure and accesses comprehensive databases of components.
 Go to WEBENCH Designer for more details.
+This section presents a simplified discussion of the design process.